 IMAGE VIA @HARUMAMASD | INSTAGRAM

-Northside Shack is our favorite spot on the Point Loma peninsula.
-This community-oriented beverage bar serves up stellar smoothies, but you can catch us with their Insta-worthy acai bowls.
-These vegan creations go beyond your standard banana and strawberry blend topped with granola.
-We’re talking a bowl stacked high with kiwi, mango, blackberries, almonds, chia seeds, coconut shreds, and more.
-Fitt Tip: if you’re not on the acai train yet, we recommend their pitaya bowl that’s just as delicious.
+Northside Shack is by far our fave spot on the Point Loma peninsula.
+This community-oriented beverage bar serves up amazing smoothies galore, but you'll catch us with one of their Insta-worthy acai bowls.
+These vegan creations go beyond your standard banana and strawberry blend topped with granola: we’re talking a bowl stacked high with kiwi, mango, blackberries, almonds, chia seeds, coconut shreds, and more.
+If you’re not on the acai train yet, we recommend their pitaya bowl for a starter.

-There’s nothing like refueling with a superfood-packed bowl after a sweaty rooftop yoga classAnd Trilogy Sanctuary has you covered.
-This wellness hotspot—a yoga studio, spiritual counseling center, boutique, and vegan cafe in one—serves up a handful of “Bountiful Bowls” to satisfy any post-workout craving.
-Fitt Tip: if you’re following Ayurvedic nutrition, Trilogy offers up a Community Kitchari Bowl that will satisfy your taste buds and your diet.
+There’s nothing better than refueling after a sweaty rooftop yoga class.
+Trilogy Sanctuary has you covered with superfood-packed bowls.
+This wellness hotspot—a yoga studio, spiritual counseling center, boutique, and vegan cafe all in one—serves up a handful of “Bountiful Bowls”.
+(Psst...
+Trilogy offers up a Community Kitchari Bowl if you’re following Ayurvedic nutrition.)

 Avocado Smoothie Bowl?
-Yes, you heard right.
-Health and wellness juice bar Vitality Tap’s Green Omega Bowl is perfectly nutritious, delicious, and packed with avocado, matcha, spinach, banana, almond milk, coconut oil, and chia seeds.
-This Carmel Valley and Downtown SD spot also serves up a huge menu of salad bowls if you're feeling another shade of green.
+Yes, please.
+This health and wellness juice bar offers a Green Omega Bowl that's perfectly nutritious, delicious, and packed with avocado, matcha, spinach, banana, almond milk, coconut oil, and chia seeds.
+Order a salad bowl if you're feeling a different shade of green.

 Sambazon is the OG name in the acai game, and San Diego is lucky enough to be home to the superfood giant.
-Set up in Cardiff, Sambazon’s cafe serves up a variety of mouth-watering acai bowls and even offers a build-your-own-bowl option if you’re feeling creative.
-Even better, not matter what you order, it’s guaranteed to be organic, vegan, gluten-free, and without GMOs.
+The cafe serves up a variety of mouth-watering acai bowls and offers build-your-own-bowl options if you’re feeling creative.
+No matter what you order, it’s guaranteed to be organic, vegan, gluten-free, and GMO-free.

-If you’re looking for a hearty midday meal to help power you through you day, look no further than Healthy Creations Cafe’s menu of Power Bowls.
-This health food haven in Encinitas starts all its bowls with a quinoa base (or roasted cauliflower base for paleo folks) and then tops them with all sorts of organic produce (like chickpeas, grilled zucchini, sun-dried tomatoes) and simple dressings.
-The entire menu is gluten-free and uses local ingredients, too!
+This health food haven in Encinitas starts all its Power Bowls with a quinoa base (or roasted cauliflower base for paleo folks) and tops them off with organic produce (like chickpeas, grilled zucchini, sun-dried tomatoes) and simple dressings.
+The entire menu is gluten-free and uses local ingredients, too.

-EVE in Encinitas will transport you to Cuba with their famed Havana Affair Buddha Bowl.
+Be transported to Cuba with Eve's famed Havana Affair Buddha Bowl.
 This twist on a traditional Buddha Bowl is packed with coconut cilantro lime brown rice, quinoa, Cuban-style black beans, roasted yams, pickled Cuban slaw, wakame chuka, plantains, and a Cuban mojo sauce.
-Craving a different flavor?
-They’ve got plenty of other to choose from.
-And if you’re plant-based, you can opt to top off your bowl with avocado, seitan, falafel, or jackfruit.
-Eating vegan has never been so fun (or tasty).
+And if you’re plant-based, top off your bowl with avocado, seitan, falafel, or jackfruit.

-Just when we thought we couldn’t love poke bowls any more, San Diego Poke Co. introduced their Pineapple Poke Bowl.
-Instead of being served in a dish, this poke bowl is served in a hollowed out pineapple and is stacked with your choice of protein (shrimp, salmon, tuna, spicy tuna, albacore, octopus, bay scallops, or tofu), seaweed salad, tomatoes, cucumbers, and krab salad.
-You can find them in Normal Heights and Grantville and they’re a regular at three weekly farmers markets, too.
+When we thought we couldn’t love poke any more, San Diego Poke Co. introduced their Pineapple Poke Bowl.
+This poke bowl is served in a hollowed out pineapple and is stacked with your choice of protein (shrimp, salmon, tuna, spicy tuna, albacore, octopus, bay scallops, or tofu), seaweed salad, tomatoes, cucumbers, and crab salad.
+Find the eatery in Normal Heights and Grantville — and they’re a regular at three weekly farmers markets, too.

 Pokirrito in Little Italy and Convoy is known for their sushi burritos, but we prefer our fish in a bowl.
-And here, guests start their bowl-based concoction with a rice or salad mix base and then add in their choice of seafood protein and topping choices (including Flamin’ Hot Cheetos!).
-Just don’t forget Pokirrito’s famed Golden Ratio Poke Sauce to seal the deal.
-Regardless of your BYOB (build-your-own-bowl) choices, we recommend sipping on Stumptown coffee as you chow down (they sell it!).
+Here, guests start their bowl-based concoction with a rice or salad mix base and add in their choice of seafood protein and topping choices.
+Don’t forget the famed Golden Ratio Poke Sauce to seal the deal.
+Regardless of your build-your-own-bowl choices, we recommend sipping on Stumptown coffee as you chow down.

 Most people head to Little Italy and Carlsbad’s Harumama for their steamed character buns, but the lesser-known hero on the menu?
 The Superhero Poke Bowl.
-This elevated meal-in-a-bowl is stuffed with salmon, rice, avocado, krab, chia seeds, watermelon radish, sweet onion, micro shiso, scallion, furikake, crispy garlic, and tempura crunch, and coated in to-die-for Pokewan sauce.
-Don’t want to leave the comfort of your couch and change out of your soft pants?
-They deliver via Postmates.
+This elevated meal-in-a-bowl is stuffed with salmon, rice, avocado, krab, chia seeds, watermelon radish, sweet onion, micro shiso, scallion, furikake, crispy garlic, tempura crunch, and is coated in to-die-for Pokewan sauce.

 This wouldn’t be a true San Diego bowl list without a shoutout to SoCal staple Poki One N Half.
-This place runs on the build-your-own-bowl system, and while every option is a good one, we can’t sing enough praises about their Spicy Mayo sauce that is the key to any bowl combo.
+This place runs on the build-your-own-bowl system, and while every option is a good one, we can’t say enough about their Spicy Mayo sauce — it's the key to any bowl combo.
 With locations in Kearny Mesa, Clairemont Mesa, La Jolla, North Park, and La Mesa, this bowl mecca has your fresh fish cravings met no matter where you are in the city.